 Suitable assets for trading are stocks, cryptocurrencies, forex instruments, and real estate.

-Foreign exchange is the trading of money currencies around the world.
-The instruments could be options, futures, forwards, etc.
+- Forex Instruments – could be options, futures, forwards, etc. Foreign exchange is the trading of money currencies around the world.

 Stocks and real estate also work well with trading, aside from investing.